A Taste of Maryland

 The abundance of Maryland is reflected in its unique cuisine.
 Here’s a collection of authentic Old Line State dishes and delicacies for you to try at home.

 A beloved Maryland tradition, the official Maryland State Dessert is a standout on any table.
 With its thin layers of delicate yellow cake each slathered in a decadent schmear of icing, Smith Island cake would be too beautiful to eat…. if it weren’t so darned delicious!
-Try it with traditional chocolate icing, or a festive cooked coconut topping for a brighter treat.

 The treasure of the Chesapeake meets the mouthwatering flavors of the tropics in this dockside favorite.
 Tangy, spicy, healthy, and unbelievably delicious, Maryland Rockfish & Mango Ceviche is yet another reason to book a Maryland fishing charter.